Flavor Flav calls out Bernie Sanders for using Public Enemy name for campaign rally

 Read more: Public Enemy’s Chuck D: “When we first came to the UK, we wanted to spill blood on the stage.”

-The performance is due to take place at a rally on Sunday (March 1) in Los Angeles ahead of Super Tuesday, but not everyone in the legendary group is on board.
+Chuck D has now responded to the claims, giving his bandmate an ultimatum.
+“Flavor chooses to dance for his money and not do benevolent work like this,” Chuck said in a statement to HipHopDX.
+“He has a year to get his act together and get himself straight or he’s out.”

-According to a cease and desist letter (obtained by Spin), Flav, through his lawyer Matthew H. Friedman of Ford & Friedman, has accused the Sanders campaign of using the Public Enemy name and “likeness, image and trademarked clock in promotional materials” without his permission.
+Chuck’s lawyer added: “From a legal standpoint, Chuck could perform as Public Enemy if he ever wanted to; he is the sole owner of the Public Enemy trademark.
+He originally drew the logo himself in the mid-80’s, is also the creative visionary and the group’s primary songwriter, having written Flavor’s most memorable lines.”

-Adding that the Sanders campaign created “a false narrative” in stating that Public Enemy would be supporting the senator, Flav said it is just the group’s frontman Chuck D who will be performing at the Los Angeles Convention Center on Sunday.
+In Flavor Flav’s cease and desist letter, he added that the Sanders campaign created “a false narrative” in stating that Public Enemy would be supporting the senator.

 “Sanders has promised to ‘Fight the Power’ with hip hop icons Public Enemy – but this Rap Icon will not be performing at the Sanders Rally,” the letter reads.
 “To be clear Flav and, by extension, the Hall of Fame hip hop act Public Enemy with which his likeness and name have become synonymous has not endorsed any political candidate in this election cycle and any suggestion to the contrary is plainly untrue.
 The continued publicizing of this grossly misleading narrative is, at a minimum, careless and irresponsible if not intentionally misleading.”